Glowing Zaha reacts to star turn, Palace win over Chelsea

 City had six different goalscorers on Saturday and Sergio Aguero was an unused sub.
 Bernardo Silva, Ilkay Gundogan and Yaya Toure were brought off the bench to showcase City’s incredible strength in depth.

-And Guardiola is simply running out of superlatives for de Bruyne, who set up two goals and dominated proceedings on Saturday on his 100th appearance for Man City, as the Belgian wizard has taken his game to another level this season.
+And Guardiola, who said it was City’s “best performance” since he took charge last summer, is simply running out of superlatives for de Bruyne.

+The Belgian set up two goals and dominated proceedings on his 100th appearance for Man City, as the wizard has taken his game to another level this season.

 His second assist for Leroy Sane (see the video above) was simply majestic and since he arrived at City in September 2015 no other player in the Premier League has grabbed more than his 32 assists.